gewenyu99/ga4gh-search-docs/content/docs/getting-started/intro/doc.md

 {row-divider}
 ### Installing Client Libraries
 Search has client libraries for R and Python, as well as a command line interaface.
+We'll be using these client libraries in the following examples.
 {divider}
 {{<code/float-window>}}
 {{< tabs tabTotal="3" tabID="1" tabName1="Python" tabName2="R" tabName3="CLI">}}